Topics on this page:

 Notifying (Serving) the Defendant

-Your case will not move forward until the defendant has been served with the court papers – a summons to appear and a copy of your Complaint along with other papers filed with it.
+Your case will not move forward until the defendant has been served with the court papers – a summons to appear (issued by the court after you file the complaint) and a copy of your Complaint along with other papers filed with it.
 There are three ways to serve a defendant:

-- For a fee, the court may send the papers to the defendant by certified mail, restricted delivery, return receipt requested.
+- Certified Mail: For a fee, the court may send the papers to the defendant by certified mail, restricted delivery, return receipt requested.

-- You may have the papers served by a private process server.
-A private process server may be a paid service, or you can use any person over 18 years old who is not directly involved in the case.
+- Private Process: You may have the papers served by a private process server.
+A private process server may be a paid service, or you can use any person over 18 years old who is not involved in the case.
 The process server must deliver the papers personally to the defendant or leave the papers with a person who lives at the defendant’s home who is of “suitable age and discretion.”
-The process server must return an affidavit detailing the service to the court.
+The process server must file an affidavit with the court detailing the service.
 The affidavit should state that the person who made the service is at least 18 years old, and the name, mailing address and telephone number of the process server; the name and description of the person served, and include the date, time and place of service.
 If the defendant was not served personally, the affidavit should state the relationship that the person served has to the defendant.

 If the Court or sheriff has attempted to serve the defendant without success, you will be notified.
 If a private process server was unable to serve the defendant, you should still return the affidavit of service to the Court.
 Your process server should detail how many attempts were made, including the date(s), time(s), and place(s) of the attempted service.
 You may then, for an additional fee, renew the Summons and attempt to have the defendant served again.
 You may decide to give the Court a different address for the defendant or try another method of service.

 You may dismiss your claim at any time before the defendant files a notice of Intention to Defend.
 This dismissal is without prejudice.
-After that, and before judgment is entered, you may dismiss with prejudice.
-This means you cannot file this claim again.
+Dismissal without prejudice means you can refile the case later.
+After a notice of Intention to Defend has been filed, and before judgment is entered, you may dismiss with prejudice.
+Dismissing with prejudice means you cannot file this claim again.

 Preparing for Trial